tphuc/tkinter_tsp/README.md

 I wrote this script for visualization the algorithms on my school project!
 For students mostly!
 # Following rules
-#You should named the attribute of class Node like below
+-You should named the attribute of class Node like below
 ```python
 class Node:
     def __init__(self, name, latitude, longtitude):